A Product Model: Amazon Kindle eReader OOBE

 Completion

-I added them to the product model.
+I added them to the right side product model after networking setup:

 Details, details, details